In 1652, Massachusetts Puritans decided to bring the English Civil War to North America by taking over Anglican Maine.

 Meanwhile, a trickle of Anglicans from the West Country came to fish, farm and trade along the southern Maine coast in places they called Black Point, Blue Point, Stratton’s Island, Spurwink and Casco.

-Gorges tried to establish another colony between the Saco and Kennebec Rivers, which he called Lygonia after his mother, Cecily Lygon.
-The settlement of Gorgeana took Gorges’ own name.
+Gorges tried to establish another colony between the Saco and Kennebec Rivers, which he called the province of Lygonia after his mother, Cecily Lygon.
+Another settlement took Gorges’ own name -- Gorgeana.

 The settlers in Anglican Maine and Lygonia squabbled over who owned what land.
 Their disunity didn’t help them when the Massachusetts Puritans came calling.

 What’s In A Name?

 Since the arrival of the Winthrop fleet in 1630, Massachusetts had steadily grown in size and in wealth.
 With an organized government, its citizens had the rights of trial by jury and the freehold tenure of land.
 Freemen elected councils to write bylaws and deputies to attend the General Court, observed historian Hannah Farber.

 By 1650, Massachusetts’ rapidly growing population reached 14,000.
 In contrast, only about a thousand English colonists lived in Maine, and most of them barely scratched out a living.

 Massachusetts Gov. John Endecott sent commissioners to their eastern neighbor, where they went from town to town.
 They suggested to the people of Maine and Lygonia they might have more legal rights and more prosperity if they joined Massachusetts Bay.
 The Puritans also may have mentioned the size of their militia.